-On August 8, 2018, the Qualifying Transaction occurred pursuant to a definitive Business Combination Agreement.
-The Qualifying Transaction or Reverse Take Over ("RTO") was approved by the TSX-V and proceeded by way of a three cornered amalgamation (the "Amalgamation") pursuant to which Fusion Canada amalgamated with Nebo Acquisition Corp., a wholly-owned subsidiary of Nebo incorporated under the laws of Ontario, and Nebo acquired all of the issued and outstanding common shares of Fusion Canada (the "Fusion Shares"), in exchange for Nebo's shares on a 1:1 basis, such that Fusion Canada became a wholly-owned subsidiary of Nebo.
+On August 8, 2018, a Qualifying Transaction occurred pursuant to a definitive Business Combination Agreement and was approved by the TSX-V and proceeded by way of a three cornered amalgamation (the "Amalgamation") pursuant to which Fusion Canada amalgamated with Nebo Acquisition Corp., a wholly-owned subsidiary of Nebo incorporated under the laws of Ontario, and Nebo acquired all of the issued and outstanding common shares of Fusion Canada (the "Fusion Shares"), in exchange for Nebo's shares on a 1:1 basis, such that Fusion Canada became a wholly-owned subsidiary of Nebo.
 The Amalgamation also provided that all outstanding convertible securities to purchase Fusion Canada's Shares were either exchanged in accordance with their terms, on a 1:1 basis, for economically equivalent securities of Nebo or became exercisable for equivalent securities of Nebo in lieu of securities of Fusion Canada and otherwise on the same terms and conditions.
 In connection with the closing of the Qualifying Transaction, Nebo also changed its name from "Nebo Capital Corp." to "Quisitive Technology Solutions, Inc.".
-See Note 4 for further details.

 The common shares of Quisitive are listed on the TSX Venture Exchange (the "TSX-V") under the symbol "QUIS".
-The Corporation is a holding Corporation that has been incorporated to acquire IT service companies in the United States and Canada.
+The Corporation is a holding Corporation that has been incorporated to acquire IT service companies in the United States and Canada as well as develop SaaS solutions for business.
 The address of the Corporation's registered office is 161 Bay Street, Suite 2325, Toronto, Ontario, M5J 2S1.

-Fusion Agiletech Holdings Ltd. ("Fusion Holdings")), a wholly-owned subsidiary of Fusion Canada, was incorporated on December 22nd, 2017 under the General Corporate Law of the State of Delaware.
-Fusion Holding's registered office is 919 North Market Street, Suite 950, Wilmington, Delaware, 19801.
+Fusion Agiletech Holdings Ltd. ("Fusion Holdings")), a wholly owned subsidiary of Fusion Canada, was incorporated on December 22nd, 2017 under the General Corporate Law of the State of Delaware.
+Fusion Holding's registered office is 1675 South State Street, Suite B, Dover, Delaware, 19901.
 In connection with the Qualifying Transaction, Fusion Holdings changed its name to Quisitive Ltd.